Rival Schools: United by Fate: Development

 Rival Schools: United by Fate entered development when director Hideaki Itsuno wanted to make a 60fps polygon-based fighting game.
-As Capcom's earlier 3D fighting title Star Gladiator was already set to 30fps, because of things such as sword effects and backgrounds, the development team didn't exceed the limitations of the arcade hardware.
+As Capcom's earlier 3D fighting title Star Gladiator was already set to 30fps, because of things such as sword effects and backgrounds, the development team did not exceed the limitations of the arcade hardware.

 The game was originally called Justice Fist, and the initial story was that fighters from every country came together to decide who was the strongest.
 Itsuno wrote up the design document and showed it to several co-workers but after a humble response he decided to base it on something people had an interest in and understood; he went with a school setting because he believed that everyone has had school experiences.
 Itsuno intended for the setting to be in a school where 40 characters fought to decide who would be the class representatives.
 After a programmer showed him three playable characters on a screen, Itsuno came up with the two-character team idea.
-The character artwork was all illustrated by Capcom staff artist Bengis.
+The character artwork was all illustrated by Capcom staff artist Bengus.
 Street Fighter character Sakura was included as "insurance" due to worries of bad sales.

 A 54% complete version of Rival Schools was the most popular Capcom game at the September 1997 JAMMA show, drawing larger crowds than Street Fighter III: 2nd Impact.